sodeidelphonse/isdmtools/README.md

 # isdmtools
 `isdmtools` is an R package designed to streamline the process of preparing, evaluating and visualizing spatial data for biodiversity distribution modeling, with a specific focus on **integrated species distribution models (ISDMs)** with multisource geospatial datasets within a Bayesian framework.
 This includes presence-only, count and presence-absence data.
-It provides a set of tools for producing robust and reproducible workflows for block cross-validation, data management and visualization, and model evaluation, leveraging the power of `sf`, `dplyr`, `purrr`, and `ggplot2` packages.
+It provides a set of tools for producing robust and reproducible workflows for block cross-validation, data management and visualization, and model evaluation, leveraging the power of `sf`, `dplyr`, and `ggplot2` packages.

 # Installation